MatteoGenovese/exercise-tracker/README.md

 Exercise done by Using TDD techniques

-- You can POST to `/api/users` with form data username to create a new user.
+- You can POST to `/api/students` with form data username to create a new student.
-- The returned response from POST `/api/users` with form data username will be an object with username and _id properties.
+- The returned response from POST `/api/students` with form data username will be an object with username and _id properties.
 - Your responses should have the following structures.
 - User: